-Do not be fooled by low voltage equipment!
-Most arc flash accidents happen at lower voltages as a fault is created from a technician working on electrical equipment.
+Do not be fooled by low-voltage equipment!
+Most arc flash accidents happen at lower voltages as a fault is created by a technician working on electrical equipment.
 Low voltage equipment can also have the same arc flash hazard categories as high voltage equipment.
-It is not uncommon to have an arc flash hazard Category 3 or Category 4 on low voltage systems due to the long clearning time of the protective devices.
+It is not uncommon to have an arc flash hazard Category 3 or Category 4 on low voltage systems due to the long cleaning time of the protective devices.

 WHY DOES AN ARC FLASH HAPPEN ?

 There are a variety of reasons why an Arc Flash can occur, but most of them are human error and preventable.
 Many arc flashes occur when maintenance workers are manipulating live electrical equipment for testing or repair and accidentally cause a fault or short circuit.
 Improper tools, improper electrical equipment, corrosion of electrical equipment, improper work techniques, and lack of electrical safety training are just some of the events that can lead to a devastating arc flash or arc blast.

 WHAT TYPE OF INJURIES CAN HAPPEN FROM AN ARC FLASH ?